rreusser/regl-gpu-lines/API.md

 - `attributeList`: comman-separated list of vertex attributes passed to the function

 ### End cap orientation *(optional)*
 A fixed property which defines whether a given line cap is at the beginning or end of a line.
-If `startcap` is not provided, then end caps are rendered in two passes, first starting line caps, then ending line caps.
+If `capOrientation` is not provided, then end caps are rendered in two passes, first starting line caps, then ending line caps.
 If provided, then end caps are rendered in a single pass.
 (This complication results from the fact that there's no mechanism to tell which instance we're on, for example with `gl_InstanceID` which does not exist in GLSL ES 1.00.)
-#### `#pragma lines: startcap = <functionName>(<attributeList>)`
+#### `#pragma lines: capOrientation = <functionName>(<attributeList>)`
-- `functionName`: name of function which returns a `bool`, `true` if the cap is at the beginning of a line and `false` otherwise.
+- `functionName`: name of function which returns a `float`, `reglLines.START_CAP` (`0.0`) if the cap is a start cap and `reglLines.END_CAP` (`1.0`) if an end cap.
 - `attributeList`: command-separated list of vertex attributes passed to the function.
-Attributes consumed by a `startcap` function advance at a rate of one stride per instance.
+Attributes consumed by a `capOrientation` function advance at a rate of one stride per instance.

 ### Varyings *(optional)*
 #### `#pragma lines: varying <type> <name> = <functionName>(<attributeList>)`